 To view findings from the scan,

-- Locate your project to view its findings.
+- Locate your project and select to view its findings.

 4. To view and filter dependencies based on the container images, click Container Layers and select to view All Layers, Base Image Layers, or Application Layers only.